by Disney Magic Diva

 There are several “holding” areas before you actually board the “ride,” but each is very interactive, and the cast members do such a tremendous job of staying in character that I hardly noticed it was a holding room.
 The Imagineers did an outstanding job of completely immersing you in this story!

 Although the experience is family-friendly – we saw many young children having the time of their life! – there are loud noises, some dark moments, and the cast members who play First Order roles can be slightly intimidating.
 Disney labels the attraction as appropriate for kids, tweens, teens and adults.
 The height requirement is 40.”
 There are some minor virtual drops and scenes, comparable to what you might experience on Star Tours.
 The cars you ride in move both forward and backward as well as spin, similar to the cars in Toy Story Midway Mania, but not quite as jerky.

-Diva Tip: If you’re planning to visit in the next few weeks or possibly even months while boarding groups are required, the most important tip I can provide is to arrive AS EARLY AS YOU POSSIBLY CAN!
+Diva Tip: If you’re planning to visit while boarding groups are required, the most important tip I can provide is to arrive AS EARLY AS YOU POSSIBLY CAN!
 Do not assume arriving at the published opening time will allow you to join a boarding group.
 (Note, due to COVID the boarding process has changed, and changed again you will want to make sure you check the process before you travel!)